 Take Cheaper College Courses

-If your college charges high rates for classes, you may be able to find less expensive options elsewhere.
-For example, if you attend an out-of-state public university, look for summer classes at a local in-state college.
-You’ll have to apply to that university and submit your transcript, but you could save hundreds or even thousands of dollars.
-Before you enroll, just be sure to confirm that the course will transfer over and count toward your degree requirements.
+If your college charges high rates for summer classes, you may be able to find less expensive options elsewhere.
+For example, if you attend an out-of-state public university, look into summer courses at a local in-state college.
+You’ll have to apply to that university and submit your transcript, but you could save hundreds or even thousands of dollars on courses.
+Before you enroll, confirm that the course will transfer to your university and count toward your degree requirements.

 Get a Job or Side Hustle